 Geneva, 20 December 1996.
 The CERN1 Council, where the representatives of the 19 Member States of the Organization decide on scientific programmes and financial resources, held its 106th session on 20 December under the chairmanship for the last time of Prof. Hubert Curien (F).

 Press releases 1996

+Geneva, 19 November 1996.
 On 19 November 1996 H.E.
 Professor Luigi Berlinguer, Italy's Minister for Universities and of Scientific and Technological Research opened the seventh "Italy at CERN* " exhibition.
 The Minister was accompanied by Ambassador Giuseppe Baldocci, the Permanent Representative of the Italian Mission in Geneva.
-CERN's Director-General, Prof.

-The delegates of the CERN* Council, the body which decides on the scientific programme and financial resources of the Organisation, elected Prof. Luciano Maiani (IT) as the next President of Council.
+Geneva, 26 September 1996.
+The delegates of the CERN1 Council, the body which decides on the scientific programme and financial resources of the Organisation, elected Prof. Luciano Maiani (IT) as the next President of Council.

 Geneva, 10 July 1996.
 CERN1's Large Electron-Positron collider, LEP, produced its first pair of fundamental particles known as W+ and W- today, taking particle physics research into new and unexplored territory.
 This follows a busy winter of upgrades which have transformed LEP into a new accelerator, earning it the name LEP2.